-Built on Portsea Island, the waterfront city of Portsmouth in the South East of England is the UK’s only island city!
+Built on Portsea Island in South East of England, the waterfront city of Portsmouth is the UK’s only island city!
 As its name suggests, Portsmouth is primarily a port city and it has served as a significant naval location for many centuries.

 Many of the city’s wonderful attractions are based around its port heritage and Portsmouth is home to a number of the world’s most incredible historic ships, including HMS Victory, HMS Warrior and The Mary Rose.

 Close to Portsmouth is miles of coastline which is perfect for exploring, with distinct seaside towns and villages that are full of character.
 The city of Southampton is not far and it is only a short ferry ride to the Isle of Wight.
 Talking of ferries, Portsmouth is still a busy port with a passenger ferry terminal with routes to France and beyond.

 Whether you’re visiting this city before you catch a ferry or for another reason, figuring out where to stay in Portsmouth requires some consideration.
 To help you, we’ve put together a number of hotels in Portsmouth that are close to some of its most popular attractions.